Energy Vanguard Blog

 An oversized air conditioner can make it cold but doesn't dehumidify well.It's been hot and muggy in Atlanta the past few days.
 Now I'm not your typical Atlantan who says that lightly.
 I grew up in Houston and south Louisiana and spent nine years in Florida, so I know hot and muggy.
 Overall, summers in Atlanta are pretty nice because of our elevation (~1000 feet), but we do have our moments.

-Anyway, it's been hot enough that we've hit our summer design temperature, which is defined as the temperature exceeded only 1% of the time.
+Anyway, it’s been hot enough that we’ve hit our summer design temperature, which is defined as the temperature exceeded only 1% of the time.
 In Atlanta, the summer design temperature is 92 degrees Fahrenheit.
-That's the temperatures at which air conditioners ideally will provide exactly as much cooling as the house needs, when sized according to the Manual J cooling load calculation protocol developed by ACCA, the Air Conditioning Contractors of America.
+That’s the temperature at which air conditioners ideally will provide exactly as much cooling as the house needs, when sized according to the Manual J cooling load calculation protocol developed by ACCA, the Air Conditioning Contractors of America.

 When outdoor conditions are at the design temperature, an air conditioner should run pretty much continuously and be able to keep the house at the ACCA recommended indoor design temperature of 75 degrees Fahrenheit.
 When outdoor conditions go above the design temperature, the AC should run continuously and not quite keep the house at 75 degrees.